-Everywhere I looked was motion: leaves filling the atmosphere, pulsing trees pushing sound in walls into my ears.
-It occurred to me that fall is truly astonishing... but then it occurred to me that only a few months ago I was admiring the start of summer, and before that the miraculous sping.
-And that what I love so much about living in New England is it's seasons.
+Everywhere I looked was motion: leaves filling the atmosphere.
+It occurred to me that fall is truly astonishing... but only a few months ago I was admiring the start of summer, and before that the miraculous spring.
+What I love so much about living in New England is its seasons.
 It's a constant song of change.

-I grew up in a cement city.
-I grew up in only very mild seasonal shifts, where a half hour marked the difference in a setting sun from December to July.
-We lived in a false pretense of permanence.
-It messed up our minds a bit.
-It made the incoming tide of change in our own microcosm lives seem so entirely unnatural.
-It made us continually stride towards the sun.
+I grew up in a cement city in the sub-tropics.
+Hong Kong only has very mild seasonal shifts, where a half hour marks the difference in the setting sun from December to July.
+And I think we can live in a false pretense of permanence in a place without such distinct seasons.
+It messes up our minds a bit.
+It makes the incoming tides of change in our own lives seem entirely unnatural.

 By the time I got to the Western Prom, I was electric with delight.
-This wild wind moving through me and I stood on the porch of my friend's house--staring out into the sky and marveling at the trees shaking their multi-colored leaves free.
+This wild wind was moving through me and I stood on the porch of my friend's house — staring up into the sky and marveling at the trees shaking their leaves free.

 "There's a feeling that, yes,

 but it's also a symbol of what has always happened in Maine.